GLOBAL MARKETS-Shares, oil rise after weak data backs ECB rate cut

 A gauge of planned business spending rose only modestly, indicating a slowdown in U.S. economic activity, which also weighed on U.S. equities.

-But news from the Munich-based Ifo think tank that German business sentiment in April fell for the second consecutive month and was worse than the most pessimistic forecasts boosted European equities while weighing on the euro.
+But news from the Munich-based Ifo think tank that German business sentiment in April was worse than the most pessimistic forecasts and fell for the second consecutive month boosted European equities while weighing on the euro.

-The Ifo report added to the view that the ECB is closer to lowering interest rates than at any time since it last cut them in July 2012 and is likely to shave off a quarter-point at its policy meeting next week.
+The Ifo report added to the view that the ECB is closer to lowering interest rates than at any time since it last cut them in July 2012 and is likely to cut rates a quarter-point at its policy meeting next week.

 “There is enthusiasm the ECB is poised to cut rates and that simply means more liquidity and that is the underlying, basic strong factor for stock markets around the globe,” said Peter Cardillo, chief market economist at Rockwell Global Capital in New York.